 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Water Treatment Management

-Some degrees associated with water quality and wastewater treatment management and recycling tech may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with water quality and wastewater treatment management and recycling tech require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.